Garrettgar21/LucyInstitue/README.md

 # To Run The Code (Run the main branch)

 You need the packages above.
 They will also be in the requirements.txt file.
 You need to run 'python manage.py migrate'.
 I already created the migration files and now we just need to run the migrations.
 Then you need to run 'python manage.py runserver'.
-After that, you can use the HTML file located in API/CRUDapp/UIto navigate the VueJS files I created.
+After that, you can use the HTML file, located in API/UI, to navigate the VueJS files I created.

+You may need to run 'set PYTHONPATH=%PYTHONPATH%;C:\path\to\your\project\' to get your interpreters right, but if you are running from venv, you should be good.

 # The other branch